Air Quality Measurement Station

 This page describes how to do measurements of a mockup exoplanet using a light sensor and light bulb.

 Fish Tank Monitor

 This page describes how to set up a fish tank monitoring system.
 It measure water temperature, pH, air temperature/humidity, and light levels.
-It transmits the data via WiFi into a manylabs data set.
+It transmits the data via a WiFi or Ethernet connection (depending on the version) into a Manylabs data set.

 This force sensor uses a linear potentiometer to measure the displacement of a rod connected to a pair of springs.
 The displacement is related to the force applied to the rod.
 With known sample masses, the sensor can be calibrated to provide numerical measurements of the force on the rod.

 This page describes how to build a freezer/incubator using a thermoelectric device.

 This project describes the construction of a gel box for gel electrophoresis.
 This can be used, for example, to separate DNA and RNA fragments by length.

 This page provides documentation for the Grove Physics Kit from Seeed Studio.
 The kit is designed for teaching physics in classrooms.
 It includes a force sensor, pulley rotation sensor, laser gate, sonar sensor, accelerometer, and compass.

 This page describes the rewards for our science kit Kickstarter.

 Laser Timing Gate